joelamming/structured-thinking-inference/BUILD_AND_DEPLOY.md

 ## Build and deploy (orchestrator + vLLM) without local Docker on target

 This guide shows how to build the orchestrator image on a build box (e.g. EC2), push it to a registry run it on a platform like RunPod or ECS.
-This avoids Docker-in-Docker on some GPU-as-a-Service vendors.
+This avoids Docker-in-Docker quirks on some GPU-as-a-Service vendors.

 ### Prerequisites
 - A Linux/x86_64 build machine with Docker/Buildx (Ubuntu/AL2 is fine; build with `--platform=linux/amd64`).